Skip to content

 ResubmitMay be available after a claim is rejected, depending on the flow.

 If you cannot edit or cancel a reimbursement, it may already be in approval, payment, or paid status.
-Contact your approver, finance team, or administrator if a submitted claim needs correction.
+Contact your approver, payment team, or administrator if a submitted claim needs correction.

 If your role is responsible for reviewing other users' claims, continue to Approval Guide for the approver flow.